Choosing a Deck Oven or a Conveyor Oven

 Both styles of ovens have features sets providing different benefits for its operators.
 Choosing which oven is best for your operation depends on your restaurant's individual needs and sometimes requires making choices and accepting compromises.

-deck oven will lend itself to a wider variety of menu items.
+A deck oven will lend itself to a wider variety of menu items.
 If deck ovens are managed properly, a chef can determine how well cooked nearly any menu item is, often cooking several different products simultaneously.
 This method does, however require greater skill by the operator / chef and almost constant oven tending.

 Conversely, a conveyor oven requires far less skill to operate, and in turn reducing labor costs and giving the owner / operator access to a greater, less expensive labor pool.
 Conveyor ovens require a lower degree of skilled kitchen labor, operators find that they save money by reducing training time and hiring less expensive employees.
 Since turnover is turnover rampant in the foodservice industry, getting the right person trained quickly continues to be a challenge in most restaurants.